Ink Review #2861: 3 Oysters Bukhansan

-Today’s ink is 3 Oysters Haneul from the I.COLOR.U Collection.
-You can find this ink for sale at most retailers including Vanness Pens.
+/Our third orange ink this week is 3 Oysters Bukhansan from the I.COLOR.U collection.
+You can find this ink for sale at most retailers, my sample came from Vanness Pens.

 The color: